knative/serving/community/FEATURE-LIFECYCLE.md

   <tr>
     <td>Support</td>
     <td>None</td>
-    <td>There is no commitment from Istio to complete the feature
+    <td>There is no commitment from Elafros to complete the feature
 The feature may be dropped entirely in a later software release</td>
-    <td>Istio commits to complete the feature, in some form, in a subsequent Stable version
+    <td>Elafros commits to complete the feature, in some form, in a subsequent Stable version
 Typically this will happen within 3 months, but sometimes longer Releases should simultaneously support two consecutive versions (e.g. v1beta1 and v1beta2; or v1beta2 and v1) for at least one supported release cycle (typically 3 months) so that users have enough time to upgrade and migrate resources.</td>
     <td>The feature will continue to be present for many subsequent releases.</td>